When it comes to heart disease, prevention is the best medicine.

 Dr. Pack, who specializes in preventive cardiology, completed a two-year Preventive Cardiology Fellowship at the Mayo Clinic in Rochester, Minn.

 "My interests are in high cholesterol, elevated blood pressure, physical inactivity, smoking, obesity and diabetes.
 Those are the six big ones to control," he said, referring to the risk factors he most often addresses with patients, both men and women.

 So, while the study addresses women and heart disease, where does that leave men?

-“While this study was limited to women, I expect that the findings probably hold true for men as well.
+"While this study was limited to women, I expect that the findings probably hold true for men as well.
 In other words, if men follow these healthy lifestyle practices, I would expect that their chances of developing heart disease would decrease dramatically.
-Remember, up to 80% of heart disease is preventable,” said Dr. Pack.
+Remember, up to 80% of heart disease is preventable," Dr. Pack said.

 While there is a strong genetic predisposition to heart disease in some families, Dr. Pack noted that doesn’t automatically mean that other family members will get it.

 "While there really isn’t anything patients can do about genetics, it’s still important to know your family medical history.
 If your father died at age 40 from a heart attack, for example, as doctors we will want to evaluate and treat your risks more aggressively, as soon as possible," he said.